 Home Textiles

-Polyester is a mainstream fabric for curtains, sheets, cushions, and sofa upholstery, combining aesthetics and practicality.
-Polyester fabric is stain-resistant, durable, easy to care for, and available in a wide range of colors.
+Polyester is a mainstream choice for curtains, bed sheets, cushions and sofa upholstery, combining aesthetics and practicality.
+It is stain-resistant, wrinkle-proof, durable and available in rich color options.

 Outdoor And Sports Gear